Kvnbbg/bookish-octo-invention/user_manual.md

 ## 8. Author

 This user manual was authored by Kevin Marville.
-Contact the author at kevinmarville@gmail.com.
+Contact the author at [Send an email](mailto:kevinmarville@gmail.com)